santiago-esteban/santiago-esteban/README.md

 ### 🌍 &nbsp;About Me
 🔭 &nbsp;I’m currently working on Full Stack development at NEORIS, where I focus on building robust applications.

-🌱 &nbsp;I’m currently learning advanced concepts in Cybersecurity through my master's degree.
+🌱 &nbsp;I’m learning advanced concepts in Cybersecurity through my master's degree.

 👯 &nbsp;I want to leverage my skills in Dart, TypeScript, and Java, with frameworks like Flutter, Angular or Spring Boot.